 About the Author

-Tom Koch, a bioethicist and gerontology consultant in Toronto, is the author of Mirrored Lives: Aging Children and Aging Parents; Cartographies of Disease: Maps, Mapping, and Medicine; Disease Maps: Epidemics on the Ground; and other books.
+TTom Koch, an international lecturer and consultant on bioethics, gerontology, and public health, is the author of fifteen books, including Mirrored Lives: Aging Children and Elderly Parents; Cartographies of Disease: Maps, Mapping, and Medicine; Disease Maps: Epidemics on the Ground.

 "I'm overwhelmingly impressed by Thieves of Virtue.
 I've been worrying about the direction that bioethics has taken over the years, and Koch's book has put this into words much better than anyone I know.
-A remarkable piece of work."—Harry R. Moody, Vice President and Director of Academic Affairs, AARP
+A remarkable piece of work."—Harry R. Moody, Vice President and Director of Academic Affairs, AAR

 "Koch provides and interesting history of bioethics."—London School of Economics Review of Books